Aaron J. Kowalski, PhD

 Med-IQ designates this enduring material for a maximum of 0.5 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-Med-IQ is accredited with distinction as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.
+Med-IQ is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation..

 This nursing activity has been approved for up to 0.5 contact hour.

 Med-IQ is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
-0.5 contact hour (0.05 CEUs) of credit for pharmacists.
-ACPE #0476-0000-19-010-H01-P. This knowledge-based activity is designed for all pharmacists.
+0.5 contact hour (0.05 CEU) of credit for pharmacists.
+ACPE #0476-0000-21-010-H01-P. This knowledge-based activity is designed for all pharmacists.

 Instructions to Receive Credit

-To receive credit, read the introductory CME/CE material, watch the Webcast, and complete the evaluation, attestation, and post-test, answering at least 70% of the post-test questions correctly.
+To receive credit, read the introductory CE material, watch the webcast, and complete the evaluation, attestation, and post-test, answering at least 70% of the post-test questions correctly.

 Med-IQ requires any person in a position to control the content of an educational activity to disclose all relevant financial relationships with any commercial interest.
-The ACCME defines “relevant financial relationships” as those in any amount occurring within the past 12 months, including those of a spouse/life partner, that could create a conflict of interest (COI).
+The ACCME defines “relevant financial relationships” as those in any amount occurring within the past 24 months that could create a conflict of interest (COI).
 Individuals who refuse to disclose will not be permitted to contribute to this CME activity in any way.
 Med-IQ has policies in place that will identify and resolve COIs prior to this educational activity.
 Med-IQ also requires faculty to disclose discussions of investigational products or unlabeled/unapproved uses of drugs or devices regulated by the US Food and Drug Administration.

 The content of this activity has been peer reviewed and has been approved for compliance.
 The faculty and contributors have indicated the following financial relationships, which have been resolved through an established COI resolution process, and have stated that these reported relationships will not have any impact on their ability to give an unbiased presentation.